 The most northerly of the major lakes in the Lake District, Bassenthwaite has been in the possession of the National Park authority since 1979.
 It is the only lake that is actually called a 'lake'; all the others are called 'water' or 'mere'.
 Bassenthwaite is bounded by two major roads; the busy A66 on the west, and A591 on the east.

 Bassenthwaite Lake is one of only two places in Britain where the endangered vendace fish can be found.
 The other is Derwentwater to the south, which at one time was joined to Bassenthwaite before the forces of time and glacial deposits separated them after the last Ice Age.

 There are only 4 parking areas around the whole of Bassenthwaite, which may discourage casual visitors.
 But don't let this put you off!
-On the eastern shore of the lake is the old historic church of St Bega, one of the most beatifully situated churches in the country.
-St Bega was an Irish proincess who came to Cumbria in the 7th century.
-This delightful church dates from at least 950 AD, and may be built on a much older foundation.
+On the eastern shore of the lake is the old historic church of St Bega, one of the most beautifully situated churches in the country.
+St Bega was an Irish princess who came to Cumbria in the 7th century.
+This delightful church dates from at least 950 AD and may be built on a much older foundation.